orcnd/orcReturn/README.md

 #### difference from return array
 * you can use it as object too
 * you can hide it from var_dump if you want
-* you can set and get only with first letters like $obj->s or $obj->sASDASDASDAS captures first letter
+* you can set and get with just first letters like $obj->s or $obj->sASDASDASDAS captures first letter
 * you can set value like array like $obj[0]
 * of course you can set it constructor like R(false,'data')